The Truth You Need To Know about Reactivity

 Reactivity can manifest in various ways, such as:

 When a dog reacts, their body goes into a heightened state of arousal.
 This involves the release of stress hormones like adrenaline and cortisol, which prepare the dog to either fight, flee, or freeze.
-This response is part of their instinctual survival mechanism but can be problematic in everyday situations, like a stroll around Marina Bay Sands.
+This response is part of their instinctual survival mechanism but can be problematic in everyday situations, like a stroll through the Botanic Gardens or a lift ride in your condo building.

-Now, in order to override this default pattern, we need to first better understand the underlying emotions driving those big behaviors.
+To override this pattern, you need to understand the emotions driving those big behaviors.
+Which brings us to the two types.

 The Two Types of Reactivity

-There are two main types of reactivity in dogs: fear-based and frustration-based.
+There are two main types of reactivity: fear-based and frustration-based.
+They look similar on the surface but require different approaches to address.

 Fear-Based Reactivity